beth-panx/OBOsample/README.md

 ### Overview

-This sample demonstrates a Java web application signing-in a user with the Microsoft Identity Platform and also obtaining an [access token](https://aka.ms/access-tokens) for the Web API.
+This sample demonstrates a Angular web application signing-in a user with the Microsoft Identity Platform and also obtaining an [access token](https://aka.ms/access-tokens) for the Web API.
 The Web API, in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
 All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/azure/active-directory/develop/).

 ### Scenario

-1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token from the Microsoft identity platform for the authenticated user.
+1. The Angular web application uses the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to obtain an Access token from the Microsoft identity platform for the authenticated user.
 1. The access token is then used as a bearer token to authorize the caller in the Java web API and then subsequently exchanged for another access token for the Microsoft Graph API.

 The flow is as follows: